IHE/pharm-supply/input/pagecontent/transactions.md

   * Physical item characteristics e.g., lot number etc.
   * Quantity
 * Other information that may be relevant for the adequate processing of the consumption information

+### S7.
+Inventory Query
+It is normal to request inventory counts.
+The response can be immediate, if the inventory manager has that information, or it can actually trigger a request for a physical recount of the inventory.

 ___